Kick the can: Basic play

-One person or a team of people is designated as "it" and a can or similar object—paint can or metal pail or bucket—is placed in an open space: the middle of a backyard, a green, a cove or cul-de-sac, parking lot or street.
-The other players run off and hide while "it" covers their eyes and counts to a previously decided number.
-Alternatively, the start of the game begins when a designated kicker literally "kicks the can" as far as possible.
-The person who is "it" must return the can to its starting place before "it" can continue play, thus giving the other players time to escape.
-"It" then tries to find and tag each of the players.
+One person or a team of people is designated as “it” and a can or similar object—paint can or metal pail or bucket—is placed in an open space: the middle of a backyard, a green, a cove or cul-de-sac, parking lot or street.
+The other players run off and hide while “it” covers their eyes and counts to a previously decided number.
+Alternatively, the start of the game begins when a designated kicker literally “kicks the can” as far as possible.
+The person who is “it” must return the can to its starting place before “it” can continue play, thus giving the other players time to escape.
+“It” then tries to find and tag each of the players.
 Any player who is tagged (caught and touched) is sent to the holding pen (jail) which is simply a designated area for all the captured players to congregate, generally in plain sight of the can.
-Any player who has not been caught can "kick the can" or "tip the can."
-If they can do this without being caught, then all of the captured players are set free.
+Any player who has not been caught can “kick the can” or “tip the can.”
+If they can do this without being caught, then all the captured players are set free.
 Alternatively, one of the captured players is set free each time the can is tipped—the first person caught is the first to be set free, the second person caught is the second to be set free, etc. until the person tipping the can is tagged or all the captured players are freed.
-If "it" catches all of the players they win that round and generally a new "it" is designated for the next round.
-The new "it" is usually the person who has been held the longest by the time round ends.
+If “it” catches all the players, they win that round, and generally a new “it” is designated for the next round.
+The new “it” is usually the person who has been held the longest by the time round ends.